OneLove: Similar actions

-In October 2017, Georgian footballer Guram Kashia wore a rainbow-striped captain's armband for Dutch club Vitesse (against Heracles Almelo) in support of LGBT rights, leading to backlash in his country and calls for him to step down from the Georgian national team.
+In October 2017, Georgian footballer Guram Kashia wore a rainbow-striped captain's armband for Dutch club Vitesse (against Heracles Almelo) in support of LGBT rights, leading to backlash in his country and calls for him to step down from the Georgian Men's national team.

 The popularity of the OneLove armband in European football, and though it is not only in support of LGBT+ rights, prompted some captains to also wear a fully rainbow design armband produced by British LGBT+ advocacy group Stonewall, which had promoted its rainbow laces campaign for LGBT+ visibility in sport since 2013.

+Germany Men's captain Manuel Neuer wore a rainbow armband inspired by the campaign throughout the Men's Euro 2020 and at a pre-tournament friendly.
+UEFA initially opened an investigation of Neuer and the German Football Association, suggesting his armband was a breach of political neutrality; the investigation closed with the determination that "the armband has been assessed as a team symbol for diversity and thus for a 'good cause.'"
+In the Men's Germany match against England at Wembley, after the investigation was dropped, Neuer continued to wear his rainbow armband and the three Lions' captain Harry Kane wore the OneLove armband.
+The match fell during June, a Pride Month; Kane had worn rainbow armbands on other occasions to no controversy, particularly in the Premier League for Tottenham, during Pride events.